 How does user testing work?

 - Moderated user testing – a moderator is in the same room with the participant and carefully observes the person’s interaction with the product.
 As soon as there is a moment of confusion, a moderator can ask a question to clarify any issues and get a broader opinion on what went wrong.
-Having said this, good moderating skills are key in moderated user testing.
-The way the moderator asks the questions and even just the way she sits or looks at the user can heavily influence your test results.
+The way the moderator asks the questions and even just the way he sits or looks at the user can heavily influence your test results.

 - Remote moderated testing.
 Similarly, there is a moderator who conducts the testing, but it’s done via Skype or Google Hangouts.
 It’s slightly less detailed than the previous type because you only get a limited outlook and can’t jump in immediately with a question or follow-up.
 Still, it works well for international users and is significantly cheaper.